Skip to main content

 • Potential short-term measures could include rapid, low-impact steps to reduce oil consumption, which would make Australia’s stockpiles last longer without material economic impacts.

-• In addition, Australia should explore bilateral crisis supply agreements with countries who supply it with refined oil products that are also major importers of LNG (for example, South Korea).
+• In addition, Australia should explore bilateral crisis supply agreements with countries that supply it with refined oil products that are also major importers of LNG (for example, South Korea).
 These agreements should be supported by the fast-tracking of export control mechanisms for Australian LNG exporters.

 • Electrification is the most promising solution to ensure the country’s longer-term resilience.
 Australia is lagging on electric vehicle adoption, and progress in electrification of the mining and heavy transport sectors is minimal.
 Government should urgently accelerate action in this area.